jaquerando/testes_case_abinbev/README.md

 Airflow (Composer) for the main DAG.

-Cloud Run Job + Scheduler for an alternative/backup runner.
+Cloud Run Job + Scheduler (if needed) for an alternative/backup runner.

 I can use one or both as needed.

 # Sum up until here